-DNNs have been leveraged in [6, 13, 12] for the DNN emulation of data-to-solution operators for partial differential equations.
-See also the review [14].
+DNNs have been leveraged in [8, 18, 16] for the DNN emulation of data-to-solution operators for PDEs.
+See also the review [19].
 Here, previous investigations have focused on universality of NNs for operator approximation.
 The pioneering work [4] established this for a certain type of NNs with a "branch and trunk" architecture, which will also be used in the present work.
-While [4] imposed strong compactness assumptions, more recently [12] extended these results to certain settings without the compactness assumptions of [4].
+While [4] imposed strong compactness assumptions, more recently [16] extended these results to certain settings without the compactness assumptions of [4].
 In these papers, focus has been on emulating nonlinear maps, such as domain-to-solution, or coefficient-to-solution maps.
 For well-posed PDE problems, continuous dependence on the problem data implies that these maps are continuous, in the appropriate topologies on the data and the solution space.
-We refer to [10, 13] and the references there.
-In these references, some theory explaining some of the numerically observed performances of NN emulation of nonlinear operators has been developed (see, e.g., [12, 6]).
+We refer to [14, 18] and the references therein.
+In these references, some theory explaining some of the numerically observed performances of NN emulation of nonlinear operators has been developed (see, e.g., [16, 8, 7]).
+We also mention the analysis of [13] for Fourier Neural Operators, a different kind of operator networks, introduced in [17].